 Not wanting to leave the game entirely, Stoichkov embarked on a coaching career and learned the ropes in Barcelona, having established his home there.
 In 2004 he took charge of the Bulgarian national team, but internal conflicts quickly surfaced after clashes with some of the side’s leading players.
 Failure to qualify for the 2008 European Championship led to his dismissal as coach in 2007.
 Stoichkov subsequently took on the challenge of keeping a struggling Celta de Vigo side in Spain’s Primera Division, but was unsuccessful and lasted just six months at the club.

-A season on the touchline at South African outfit Mamelodi Sundowns followed before Stoichkov took up his current post at the helm of Litex Lovech in his homeland.
+A season on the touchline at South African outfit Mamelodi Sundowns followed before Stoichkov managed Litex Lovech in his homeland.
+He returned to CSKA after one season with Litex, but departed Sofia after just a month amid disagreements with the club's owners.
 While he has not been able to replicate his success as a player from the dugout, he still displays the same commitment and hot temperament - qualities that can inspire and motivate his charges, but occasionally still land him in hot water.

 That is unlikely to change, given the controversial Bulgarian’s summary of his career: “Do I regret anything?
 A lot of things, but I’ll never let my guard down because there’s always somebody trying to get the better of you, especially people who envy you.”

 5 Spanish leagues (1990/91, 1991/92, 1992/93, 1993/94, 1997/98)

 4 Spanish Super Cups (1991, 1992, 1994, 1996)

 1 European Cup (1992)